 - Three areas in and around Immokalee, from Lake Trafford to the west to the county line to the east

-- Naples Manor communities west of Collier Boulevard, north of U.S. 41 East and south of Rattlesnake Hammock Road
+- The Naples Manor community west of Collier Boulevard, north of U.S. 41 East and south of Rattlesnake Hammock Road

 - Land in Golden Gate, west of Collier Boulevard, south of Golden Gate Parkway and east of Santa Barbara Boulevard

-Click on the links below for population, income, race and other information by Census tract:
+Click on the links below for Census tract population, income, race and other information:

 View a map of all Collier County's Census tracts here.

 Contact or visit our office: